Know the do’s and don’ts to keep your health in check when the grey season strikes

 The Group will also close external features and postpone outdoor events across its office buildings, shopping malls and serviced residence if PSI readings exceed 150.

 In addition, main contractors and sub-contractors at all CapitaLand project sites are required to comply with guidelines issued by the Ministry of Manpower and the National Environment Agency (NEA) to protect their employees from the effects of haze.
-CapitaLand will also conduct risk assessment to determine whether outdoor lifting operations involving tower and mobile cranes should cease due to poor visibility.
+CapitaLand will also conduct risk assessments to determine whether outdoor lifting operations involving tower and mobile cranes should cease due to poor visibility.

 “The health and safety of our stakeholders are of utmost importance.”